sm5ajv/alert/README.md

 The index.php will show the last N spots.
 The pages does a (stupid) refresh every 10th seconds.

 Read more about https://hamalert.org/

+You can modify the alert.ini file with your own preferrences.